How to get a $50,000 personal loan

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Do you need a $50,000 personal loan, but aren’t quite sure if you’ll qualify or which lenders are best?
-Larger loans for this amount are readily available through banks, credit unions and online lenders.
-But before you apply, it’s important to evaluate if you need a loan for this amount or if a smaller loan will suffice.
+Larger loans of $50,000 are available through banks, credit unions and online lenders.
+But before you apply, evaluate if you need a loan for this amount or if a smaller loan will suffice.

 You should also familiarize yourself with what lenders look for in applicants and get at least three loan quotes to gauge if the benefits of securing a $50,000 personal loan outweigh the cost of borrowing.